 - The person was not placed in fear by your statement.

 The Best Defense against Your Criminal Threat Charges in San Diego

-We have all said something regretful in heated argument, it does not mean that we should be charged of a crime, much less be convicted of a strike offense.
+We have all said something regretful in a heated argument, it does not mean that we should be charged with a crime, much less be convicted of a strike offense.
 When a prosecutor insists on bringing charges under California PC section 422, you need an experienced criminal defense attorney.
 Contact attorney Vik Monder at 619-405-0063 if you have any questions about criminal threats in San Diego.
 Vik Monder has experience in a variety of other areas of the law as well, including domestic violence cases, such as helping San Diego clients fight corporal injury charges and charges for similar criminal acts.